Shorting on Perps Below Sell Walls

 Best for: Stronger walls, experienced traders who can monitor positions closely

-Option 2: Confirmation Shorting
+Option 2: Confirmation short

 - Wait for Contact: Allow price to reach and interact with the sell wall